-When assessing all national coverage which includes direct references to Liverpool, it becomes immediately apparent that it is overwhelmingly dominated by sport- and, particularly, football-related stories.
+When assessing all national coverage including direct references to Liverpool, it becomes immediately apparent that it is overwhelmingly dominated by sport and, particularly, football related stories.
 In some periods, these can account for up to 80% of national coverage.
-The research team has thus decided to exclude all sport- and football-related stories from the analysis to allow a more in-depth understanding of other thematic trends.
-This will be complemented in future press analysis with an assessment of the level of reference to sport/football within Liverpool 08 and/or ECoC specific stories.
+The research team has thus decided to exclude all sport and football related stories from the analysis to allow a more in-depth understanding of other thematic trends.
+This will be complemented in future media analysis with an assessment of the level of reference to sport / football within Liverpool 08 and/or ECoC specific stories.

-After excluding sport/football, the main thematic categories of articles on Liverpool are distributed over each of the time periods under study as follows:
+After excluding sport/football, the main thematic categories of articles on Liverpool are distributed as follows over each of the periods under study: